mt-class/penn/hw0.md

 ## Submission Instructions

-Note: Submissions for this assignment will be accepted starting at 11:59 pm on January 20, 2015.
+<b>Note: Submissions for this assignment will be accepted starting at 11:59 pm on
+January 20, 2015.</b>

 1. Create two additional text files of one line each with your desired leaderboard alias (the name by which you will be identified on the leaderboard) and preferred